John Lyon pupils have once again been rewarded for their work with tremendous GCSE results, enabling them to take up their places in our Sixth Form.

 From the Head

-I very much look forward to welcoming our pupils back in September to start their A-Level studies as they move across the campus to our bespoke Sixth Form Centre.”
+After their well-deserved summer break, our students will be back in September to embark on their A-Level journey as they move into our bespoke Sixth Form Centre.”